Confessions on a Dance Floor: Commercial performance

 Madonna performing the album's second single, "Sorry", during the Confessions Tour.
-The song became Madonna's twelfth number one single in the United Kingdom.
+The song became Madonna's twelfth number-one single in the United Kingdom.

-The album sold about 3.6 to 4 million copies worldwide during the first-week of release.
+The album sold about 3.6 to 4 million copies worldwide during its first week of release.
 Despite being released late in the year, Confessions on a Dance Floor was ranked by the International Federation of the Phonographic Industry (IFPI) as the sixth biggest-selling album of 2005 worldwide, with sales of 6.3 million.
-Worldwide sales of the album stand at 10 million copies, and is considered to be one of the best-selling albums of the 21st century as well one of the best-selling by women.
+Worldwide sales of the album stand at 10 million copies, and is considered to be one of the best-selling albums of the 21st century as well as one of the best-selling albums by women.

-In the United States, the album debuted at number one on the Billboard 200 chart, selling 350,000 copies in its first week.
-It became her sixth number one album on the chart and the third consecutive album to debut at the top, following Music (2000) and American Life (2003).
+In the United States, the album debuted at number one on the Billboard 200, selling 350,000 copies in its first week.
+It became her sixth number-one album on the chart and the third consecutive studio album to debut at the top, following Music (2000) and American Life (2003).
 On December 14, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
 As of December 2016, the album has sold over 1.734 million copies in America, according to Nielsen SoundScan.
-The album also debuted at the top of the charts in Canada, with first-week sales of 74,000.
+The album also debuted atop the charts in Canada, with first-week sales of 74,000.
 It was present on the chart for a total of 46 weeks and received a quintuple platinum certification from Music Canada (MC) for total shipment of 500,000 copies in the country.
 Confessions on a Dance Floor achieved commercial success in Latin American countries.
 It attained certifications in Chile, Brazil, Mexico, and became one of the highest-certified albums in Argentina by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF).